PTPells/ptpedia/ideas.md

 ###  questions

 +  **longevity:**  what can i start doing now to improve my chances of being able to run comfortably for the next 40 years?
-+  **improvisation:** how do people reclaim the unconscious, routine practices (walking, working, talking, living, cooking, eating, etc.) that fill everyday life?
++  **improvisation:** how do people reclaim the unconscious, routine practices that are the mortar of everyday life?
 +  **community:** in what new ways are people working and living together?